ahubi/CarND-Path-Planning-Project/README.md

 ![Lane model](./img/drawing.png)

-Lane model and change pattens
+The above picture shows lane model and change pattens.
 The red car in the picture can do one lane change at a time.
 Double lane changes are not favored and also in the real world scenario are considered as a dangerous maneuver.
-The car simulator provides within the sensor_fusion data all car objects detected by the sensors.
+The car simulator provides within the sensor_fusion data all car objects d etected by the sensors.
 On every update from simulator the surrounding cars are sorted into two groups:

 * Cars in front of the self driving vehicle
 * Cars behind the self driving vehicle